by Sajjad Shaukat Pak VT

 China’s National Day is celebrated on October 1st every year to commemorate the founding of the People’s Republic of China on October 1, 1949.
 On this very day, lots of large-scaled activities are held nationwide.
 The 7-day holiday from October 1st to 7th is called ‘Golden Week’.

-The military parade in the Tiananmen Square in Beijing is followed by about 100,000 civilian performers.
-The nation’s newest military technology is on full display, which includes military tanks, helicopters, fighting aircraft and the China’s new intercontinental ballistic missiles.
+The military parade in Tiananmen Square in Beijing is followed by about 100,000 civilian performers.
+The nation’s newest military technology is on full display, which includes military tanks, helicopters, fighting aircraft, and China’s new intercontinental ballistic missiles.
 The parade is usually held after every ten years.

 Addressing the 71st anniversary, Chinese Prime Minister Li Keqiang said: “The year 2020, troubled by the coronavirus and the global economic recession, is extremely unusual in the history of China…However; the country has achieved major strategic results by coordinating epidemic controls with economic and social developments”.

 During the 70th national anniversary parade in 2019, standing in the Tiananmen Square where after communist forces won a bloody civil war by defeating the ruling Kuomintang-National Party, supported by the imperialist powers, President Xi Jinping stated: “There is no force that can shake the foundation of this great nation”.